Agent Liberty: Fictional character biography

 Lockwood later learns that one of the founders of the Sons of Liberty was his former CIA mentor, and he became so disgusted with this revelation that he burned his Agent Liberty costume, vowing to never adopt the persona again.
 However, Lockwood subsequently becomes one of the many unwillingly brainwashed victims of a cult started by Brainiac and takes up the Agent Liberty identity once more.
-Agent Liberty and the other kidnapped meta-humans are rescued by Huntress and Vixen.
+Agent Liberty and the other kidnapped metahumans are rescued by Huntress and Vixen.
 Later, during the Earth-shaking crisis of Infinite Crisis, Agent Liberty is seen at a mass for fallen and missing superheroes.

 Dozens of heroes, Agent Liberty included, also gather to defend the city of Metropolis from the Secret Society of Super-Villains.
-Liberty is seen heading for a heavily-armed cyborg being.
+Liberty is seen heading for a heavily armed cyborg being.
 Ultimately, the Society loses the battle.

 Agent Liberty comes out of retirement to act as a member of the President's security detail while meeting with Superman and other Kryptonians newly arrived on Earth.

-He was apparently killed when Superwoman uses her heat vision on him after she caught him spying on Sam Lane and Lex Luthor.
-His body was dumped in Metropolis Harbor where it was discovered and brought ashore by a group of boaters.
-Upon an autopsy it is discovered that Agent Liberty's suit had sent out a distress signal at the moment of his death, leaving clues to who killed him.
-Metropolis Metacrimes Inspector headed the investigation into Agent Liberty's murder.
-Before he could remove Liberty's armor, Lucy Lane had Lockwood's body removed from Metropolis City Hospital.
+Agent Liberty is killed by Superwoman after she learns that he has been spying on Sam Lane and Lex Luthor.
+His body is dumped in Metropolis Harbor, where it is discovered and brought ashore by a group of boaters.